Advancing Standards in Party Wall Surveying

-The course fee is £730 - VAT is not applicable.
-Payment is required 21 days prior to course commencement and may be made by internet bank transfer, cheque or credit card (via the PayPal link on the relevant course page).
+The course fee is £930 - VAT is not applicable.
+Payment is required 21 days prior to course commencement and may be made by internet bank transfer or cheque.

 Significant discounts are available when two or more delegates from the same company/organisation attend a course at the same time.
 Should it be more convenient, we are able to run in-house courses upon request and can offer a further reduction in the cost per delegate to reflect our savings in venue hire.
 Please contact us for a quotation and further details.